 Hybrid Vehicles: Hybrid vehicles rely both on battery power and on energy produced by a traditional combustible engine.
 In some hybrids — like the popular Toyota Prius — the battery is recharged when the car brakes or coasts.
 Because of this, it never has to be plugged in.
 However, there are some hybrid models that do need to be plugged in to recharge.

 - Pro: Easing The Transition.
 Because hybrids have a combustible engine, as well as battery power, many drivers feel more secure in the range department.
 If you chose a hybrid, you won’t need to worry about running out of power and being stranded (the so-called “range anxiety” that many electric vehicle drivers fear).

 - Con: Less Thrilling To Drive.
 Hybrid vehicles are all about efficiency.
 They have to pack two types of engine into one car, which can make them heavy compared to the amount of power those engines produce.
 Hybrids will get you where you need to go, but won’t produce any thrills along the way.

 - Pro: More Variety.
 These days there are lots of options for hybrid vehicles.
 The Prius remains the best selling hybrid, but it is far from the only option.
 In fact, most mainstream manufacturers now offer hybrid options of popular SUVs, and Chrysler recently introduced a hybrid minivan.

 - Con: Still Relies On Gas.
 While hybrids take a step away from reliance on fossil fuels, they still need gasoline to run.
 For people who are looking for the most environmentally-friendly driving option, this is a negative.

-Hybrids and fully electric vehicles still make up just 1 percent of total car sales in America.
+Hybrids and fully electric vehicles still make up a small percentage of total car sales in America.
 However, for those look to go green, there are plenty of good options at your disposal.